 What are you required to provide to those who give?

 People who gave gifts of $250 or more must receive a written statement from the church.
 Typically, the church sends this annually by January 31 so people have time to file their tax returns.
 But there is value in sending a statement to even your smallest giver to let them know their gift is appreciated.

-The contribution statement must include the organization’s name, the contributor’s name, the date(s) of the donation(s), and the amount(s).
-It must include an explanation about whether the charity provided any goods or services to the donor for the donation.
-For example, include a statement such as the following: “You did not receive any goods or services in connection with these contributions other than intangible religious benefits”.
+The contribution statement must include the organization’s name, the contributor’s name, the date(s) of the contribution(s), and the amount(s).
+It must also include an explanation about whether the church provided any goods or services in exchange for the contribution.
+For example, include a statement such as the following: “You did not receive any goods or services in connection with these contributions other than intangible religious benefits.”

 Also a good idea?
-Saying thank you
+Saying thank you.

 It may seem obvious, but it is important to thank those who help support your church’s kingdom work.
 Tell the story of the impact you are making together, and share your vision for upcoming opportunities.
 This helps build trust that you are stewarding your resources well.